 - 6.8.1 Change Requiring New Identification.
-A new PIN shall be assigned when a part or item is changed in such a manner that any of the following conditions occur: - (a) when performance or durability is affected to such an extent that the previous versions shall be discarded or modified for reasons of safety or malfunction.
-A new PIN shall also be assigned to all subsequent higher assemblies up to the level at which interchangeability is re-established.

-- (b) when the new version of an item is not interchangeable with the previous version. - (c) when a repair part within an item is changed so that it is no longer interchangeable with its previous version.
-A new PIN shall also be assigned to all subsequent higher assemblies up to the level at which interchangeability is reestablished.
-(Either the original or the new item may be used in all units of all next higher assemblies.) - (d) when the previous version of an item is limited to use in specific articles, or models of articles, and its new version is not so limited.
-A new PIN shall also be assigned to all subsequent higher assemblies up to the level at which interchangeability is reestablished. - (e) when an item is changed in such a way that it necessitates a change to an operational test, self test, or maintenance test computer program.
-A new PIN shall be assigned to all subsequent higher assemblies up to the level at which computer programs are no longer affected.
+The design or procuring activity shall assign new PINs when a part or item is changed in such a manner that any of the following conditions occur: - (a) Condition 1.
+Performance or durability is affected to such an extent that superseded items must be discarded or modified for reasons of safety or malfunction. - (b) Condition 2.
+Parts, subassemblies, or complete articles are changed to such an extent that the superseded and superseding items are not interchangeable.
+Interchangeability of an item may be affected by the shape, size, dimensions, mass, weight, color, or other physical parameters.
+A new PIN shall also be assigned to the next higher assembly for the changed part and to all subsequent higher assemblies up to and including the level at which interchangeability is reestablished. - (c) Condition 3.
+When superseded parts are limited to use in specific articles or models of articles and the superseding parts are not so limited to use. - (d) Condition 4.
+When an item has been altered, selected, or is a source control item (see ASME Y14.24). - (e) Condition 5.
+When a repair part within an item is changed so that it is no longer interchangeable with its previous version.
+A new PIN shall also be assigned to the next higher assembly for the changed repair part and to all subsequent higher assemblies up to and including the level at which interchangeability is reestablished. - 6.8.2 Computer Program.
+When an item is changed in such a way that it necessitates a corresponding change to a computer program for operation, self test, or maintenance test, the PIN of the item and its next assembly and all progressively higher assemblies shall be changed up to and including the assembly where computer programs are affected.